Who is Required to Report?

 More states now include clergy as mandated reporters

-- Some states (26) have revised their reporting laws to now include clergy as mandatory reporters.
+- Some states (28) have revised their reporting laws to now include clergy as mandatory reporters.
 In many states a faith leader’s knowledge of child abuse (of any kind) can no longer be considered privileged or confidential information.
-A member of the clergy who does not practice in a state where he/she is a mandated reporter may still consider notifying the authorities out of a personal or ethical obligation.
+A member of the clergy who does not practice in a state where they are a mandated reporter may still consider notifying the authorities out of a personal or ethical obligation.

 - If you have a question about whether or not a member of the clergy (of any faith) is required to file reports in your state, consult your local statutes.
 This information is easily accessible through the Child Welfare Information Gateway document Clergy as Mandatory Reporters of Child Abuse and Neglect.